TECHNOLOGY

 In the last years we have proposed and demonstrated a WPT method that avoids the use of bulky components within the implant, resulting in thin, flexible and elongated devices that can be deployed by injection.
 The implants are powered and controlled by applying — through external electrodes — high frequency current bursts that flow through the tissues by volume conduction6.
 The currents are picked-up by the implant’s electrodes (located at the ends of the elongated body) and are rectified for powering and bidirectional communications.
 This allows the integration of the electronics in an application-specific integrated circuit (ASIC).

 Within the eAXON project, we developed tubular addressable microstimulators for neuroprosthetics.
-The implants include a hermetic capsule and an integrated circuit7 and resulted in an overall diameter of 0.97 mm.
+The implants included a hermetic capsule that housed an integrated circuit7 and resulted in an overall diameter of 0.97 mm.
 The devices were successfully tested in anesthetized rabbits and sheep.

-We have validated in humans that high frequency current bursts complying with safety standards and applied through two textile electrodes strapped around a limb can provide substantial power from pairs of implanted electrodes, and are innocuous and imperceptible8.
-We have also validated in humans that this WPT method can be used to power and bidirectionally communicate with implantable devices that can perform electrical stimulation and EMG sensing9.
+We have successfully validated in humans that the applied high frequency current bursts complying with safety standards are innocuous, imperceptible, and safe8, and can be used to power and bidirectionally communicate with implantable devices that can perform electrical stimulation and EMG sensing9

 Our technology could revolutionize this field, as the microsensors: